 Portland is very safe for female solo travelers.
 There are no issues that would endanger females but still use your common sense as you would in your city.
 Following basic precaution measures should make your trip go smoothly.

 So...
 How Safe Is Portland Really?

-As already mentioned, Portland has a reputation of one of the safest major cities in the United States by virtually any measure.
+As already mentioned, Portland has a reputation as one of the safest major cities in the United States by virtually any measure.

 Pretty much anyplace around Portland is safe.

 The suburbs in Portland, like suburbs everywhere else, do see crime from time to time.

 Lents, the Jade District, Rockwood, and the inner city are not great suburbs, crime-wise; the better neighborhoods are Alberta, Mt.
 Tabor, Hawthorn, and Woodstock.

 Other areas have big apartment complexes that are known for crime and generally have bad reputations but those are all over town.